spiritxhx/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+This is also my 1st personnal full stack application.
+The product is for learning only.

 ## Final Product